TosbackCgusBridge-Bot/CGUs-versions/Depositfiles/Privacy Policy.md

-easy web hosting service

-*   Upload
-*   Gold
-*   Features
-*   FAQ
-*   Tools
-    *   Flash Uploader
-    *   DepositFiles Uploader
-*   Loyalty
-    *   Promotions &.
-Prizes
-    *   GOLD day
-    *   U-Points
-    *   D-Points
-*   Contacts
-*   Sign Up

-русскийenglishdeutschespañolportuguêsfrançais日本語dutchitalianosvenskatürkçedanskpolski Login:
-Password:
-Forgot password?
-Login with: Privacy Policy: **1\.
+**1\.
 The following information is collected during rendering services DepositFiles confidential and undisclosed unless stated otherwise:**

 **1.1.
 IP addresses.**
 IP address of your browser is detected due to the use of Internet-protocols.
 Such IP address is stored by DepositFiles servers for internal use (usage registration, optimal downloads use, statistics etc.);